Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 4

 made several songs.
 Here is

-the words of one verses -
+the words of one verses :-

-We are longing most intensely now to go
+We are longing most intensely now to go,

-And eager we wait to meet the foe
+And eager we wait to meet the foe.

 We are as King for no favour

-Only let us prove the labour
+Only let us prove the labour;

-That we've learned the way to shout
+That we've learned the way to shoot

 and lay them low.